Introduction

 My g++ version:

-The configuration file doc is here.
+The configuration-file documentation is here.

 Hello, SPEC CPU